Last Updated on September 21, 2022 by Wandering our World

 For a nice easily accessible beach in Kefalonia, with lots of sand for sunbathing, then check out Makris Gialos.

-Corfu or Kefalonia: Which Has the Better Attractions?
+Which Has The Better Attractions?

 Below are some of the best things to do and see in each island, to help you make a decision on which one is best